-I LOVE dubbed anime shows.
-And I won’t watch an anime unless it’s dubbed.
+I’m a fan of dubbed anime shows.
 It’s how I’ve grown up so I’m used to that format.

 Listening to something in Japanese makes NO sense to me, and only makes my experience more irritating and unproductive.

-But that’s not I want to talk about today.
+But that’s not I want to talk about.

 Right now my focus is sharing 7 reasons WHY most fans hate English dubbed animes.
 With some reasons being more common or childish than others (in the grand scheme of things).